 Our first group includes all the rewards points that are assigned a specific cash value.
-These points are like a foreign currency which is pegged to the U.S. dollar.
+These types of rewards points are like a foreign currency which is pegged to the U.S. dollar.
 Most fixed-value rewards are assigned an exact value, but some may fluctuate within a narrow range.
 There are several types of fixed-value points with some key differences in how you can redeem them for travel.
 Let's walk through each.

-Cashback is the most straightforward and flexible type of fixed-value rewards.
+Cash back is the most straightforward and flexible type of fixed-value rewards.
 Your rewards accumulate as dollars, and you can use them however you like.
-In most cases, you can redeem cashback as a statement credit, which means the bank will apply the rewards as a payment towards your upcoming bill.
+In most cases, you can redeem cash back as a statement credit, which means the bank will apply the rewards as a payment towards your upcoming bill.
 Some cards let you receive your rewards as a check or deposit to a bank account.
-Popular cash-back cards include the Wells Fargo Cash Wise Visa® card, the Chase Freedom Unlimited®, and the Citi® Double Cash Card.
+Popular cash-back cards include the Chase Freedom Unlimited® and the Citi Double Cash® Card.

-Travel Statement Credits work like cashback, but you are limited to merchants in the travel category.
-The Purchase Eraser feature of the Capital One® Venture® Rewards Credit Card is a great example of this kind of redemption in action.
-Just use your card to pay for travel.
-Once the purchase shows up in your account, you'll have the option to redeem points to cover the cost.
-A big advantage of this redemption mechanism is that you can book travel through your preferred website or online travel agency, which means you can shop around for the best price and aren't required to book in a certain way to redeem your earnings.
+Once the purchase shows up in your account, you'll have the option to redeem miles to cover the cost.
+A big advantage of this redemption mechanism is that you can book travel through your preferred website or online travel agency.
+This means that you can shop around for the best price and aren't required to book in a certain way to redeem your earnings.

 These are a bit different than the other rewards currencies in this group.
 Programs like JetBlue TrueBlue and Southwest Rapid Rewards tie the number of points you need for a flight directly to the cash price.
 The exact value you get for your points may fluctuate a bit, but it is held within a limited range.
-While these programs don't offer the same opportunity for outsized value as traditional frequent flyer points, they offer transparent pricing, and they are much easier to use.
+While these programs don't offer the same opportunity for outsized value as traditional frequent flyer miles, they offer transparent pricing, and they are much easier to use.
 If there's a seat available, you can buy it with your airline points in these programs.
 The higher the cash price, the more points you'll pay.

 - Vulnerable to price changes

 The biggest downside with fixed-value points is that it's hard to get outsized value.
-The tradeoff for simple redemptions and transparent pricing don't allow for maximization opportunities.
+This is the tradeoff you make.
+Simple redemptions and transparent pricing don't allow for maximization opportunities.
 Many points and miles enthusiasts are attracted by the chance to book aspirational travel that they would never dream of paying for at the retail price.
-With some of the other types of points covered in this post, it's possible to turn a single credit-card bonus into a $10,000 first-class flight.
-That simply isn't possible with fixed-value points.
+With some of the other types of points covered in this post, it's possible to turn a single credit card welcome bonus into a $10,000 first-class flight.
+That simply isn't possible with fixed-value reward points.

-As a consequence of being tied to the retail cost of travel, the number of fixed-value points you'll need for a given trip changes constantly.
+Finally, as a consequence of being tied to the retail cost of travel, the number of fixed-value points you'll need for a given trip changes constantly.
 This can make it harder to plan your earning strategy for an upcoming trip.
 It also means that last-minute air travel will usually require far more points.

-Some frequent flyer programs charge a flat rate from airports in one region to airports in another region.
+Region-based frequent flyer programs charge a flat rate from airports in one region to airports in another region.
 For example, this could be between the U.S. region and Europe region.
 Often, pricing starts at a “Saver” (i.e. lowest) level, with tiers of higher-priced award seats, as well.
 Other programs use distance-based pricing.
-They may charge more for a longer flight from Los Angeles than they charge for a shorter flight from New York.
-But with these points, each route has a fixed price — regardless of how much it costs to buy the airfare.
+They may charge more for a flight from Los Angeles to Paris than they charge for a flight from New York to Paris.
+In general, each route has a fixed starting price — regardless of how much it costs to buy the airfare in cash.